maoosi/prisma-appsync/docs/advanced/securing-api.md

 </td></tr></table>

-If you prefer to disable data sanitization, simply set the `sanitize` option to false when instantiating the Client:
+If you prefer to disable data sanitization, set the `sanitize` option to false when instantiating the Client:

 ```ts
 const prismaAppSync = new PrismaAppSync({ sanitize: false })